giangstrider/pinecone/README.md

 ```
 This precision could be a potenial bug in future.

-By utilizing JDBC metadata featur, Pinecone add this capability to enhance data reconciliation process.
+By utilizing JDBC metadata feature, Pinecone add this capability to enhance data reconciliation process.
 ### SQL Templating

 In order to reconcile effectively, Pinecone came up with the `SQL Templating` feature that can replace dynamically variables in your SQL queries at runtime.